 Forest Friendly, Instead of Environmentally Destructive, Livelihoods

-In 2009 GPOCP established our Sustainable Livelihoods Program, and for the past six years we have been working closely with communities and local government to help people adopt “forest-friendly” livelihood options, thus reducing their dependence on economic activities that exploit the environment.
+In 2009 GPOCP/YP established our Sustainable Livelihoods Program, and since then, we have been working closely with communities and local government to help people adopt “forest-friendly” livelihood options, thus reducing their dependence on economic activities that exploit the environment.
 Our current program consists of three strategies: 1) Supporting our Non-Timber Forest Product (NTFP) artisan groups; 2) Helping farmers adopt organic methods and increase the efficiency of their existing land; and 3) Teaching community groups to set up aquaculture (fish farming) in their villages.

 Our NTFP artisan groups operate in four villages in the GPNP buffer zone: Sejahtera, Pangkalan Buton, Batu Barat, and Harapan Mulia.
 Group members, the majority of whom are women, weave traditional handicrafts from readily available forest products.
-These crafts, with the help of GPOCP and our partners, are then sold at local, national, and international markets and art expos.
+These crafts, with the help of GPOCP/YP and our partners, are then sold at local, national, and international markets and art expos.
 Our original four groups encompass approximately 60 local households, with an additional group of 10-15 junior and high school students who are mentored by Ibu Ida, our most experienced craftswoman.
+These artisans have also been invited to teach at local elementary and high schools, teaching students about the local culture, heritage, and skills to pass on the handicraft traditions.
 A recent success story is that of Ibu Vina, a local woman from Sejahtera village.
 She previously earned income by harvesting rocks and sand from inside of the National Park to sell to construction companies.
 However, she has now completely stopped that work and dedicates her time to weaving jewelry and tikar mats from readily available forest materials.
-In 2015 our artisans sold 949 products, earning about $4,000 total, a significant increase from 2014’s sales.
-They have also been formally recognized as community leaders by the local government, and in March they signed a formal, public commitment to conserve and protect Gunung Palung National Park.
-This commitment, facilitated by GPOCP’s Sustainable Livelihoods team, was the first agreement of its kind between community members and the National Park Service.
+In 2016 our artisans sold 1,158 products, earning about $4,500 total, a significant increase from sales in previous years.
+These artisans have also been formally recognized as community leaders by the local government, and in March they signed a formal, public commitment to conserve and protect Gunung Palung National Park.
+This commitment, facilitated by GPOCP/YP’s Sustainable Livelihoods team, was the first agreement of its kind between community members and the National Park Service.

-Finally, in 2015 we initiated aquaculture/fish farming products in the local villages of Pampang and Tanjung Gunung.
+In 2015 we initiated aquaculture/fish farming products in the local villages of Pampang and Tanjung Gunung.
 Creating fish ponds requires relatively little input, just a few tarps and fish food, and has thus proven a productive livelihood method.
-Our initial group of five trainees has already completed their first harvest of 100 fish each, and they plan to use the income from that to purchase 200 fry (baby fish), thus continuing the cycle.
+By 2016, our initial group of five trainees had already completed their first first harvest, and they used the income from that to purchase fry (baby fish), thus continuing the cycle.
 They have also reported that some of their neighbors are now interested in learning how to start their own fish farming business!
 We are optimistic that aquaculture will be a popular livelihood activity, and because fish is a staple of the Indonesian diet, there is consistent demand for the product.
 This is important because in the past with other livelihood options, for example selling NTFP products, finding easily accessible markets has been a challenge.